Eel, European (Caught at sea)

-ICES advises that when the precautionary approach is applied for European eel all anthropogenic mortality (e.g. recreational and commercial fishing on all stages hydropower pumping stations and pollution) affecting production and escapement of silver eels should be reduced to or kept as close to zero as possible.
+ICES have advised a precautionary approach to be taken and that when this is applied for European eel, all anthropogenic impacts (e.g. caused by recreational and commercial fishing on all stages, hydropower, pumping stations, and pollution) that decrease production and escapement of silver eels should be reduced to, or kept as close as possible to, zero in 2020.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies